 Italians are known for being incredibly expressive and passionate about everything they do.
 For them, everything is bello (beautiful).
 Take Roberto Benigni’s Oscar acceptance speech for example.
-Beginning to end he can’t stop moving and smiling with his entire body.
+From beginning to end he can’t stop moving and smiling with his entire body.
 That’s the Italian way!
 And if you want to learn Italian – but really learn it – you should embrace it all.
-For instance, Italian expressions, gestures and specific phrases are an absolute must if you want to add the same specific Italian substance and humor to your conversations.
+For instance, Italian expressions, gestures, and specific phrases are an absolute must if you want to add the same specific Italian substance and humor to your conversations.

 So let’s take a look at twenty Italian expressions and phrases that will make you sound Tuscany-born.
 Ciao!